andrewufrank/dainoSite/ReadMe/r03tree.md

 Directories store only files and additional information for the presentation of the directory as web page is necessary.
 For each directory an `index.md` file is added which comments on the directories content and the list of directories is rendered.

-Additional content can be stored in `resources` directories^[Which must be called `resources`, allother directories are assumed to be conent directories!]
+Additional content can be stored in `resources` directories^[Which must be called `resources`, all other directories are assumed to be content directories!]

 ## Correspondence between presentation and storage